dmix/documeds/README.md

 ## License

-Developing in the open until full public launch when the code with become private.
+Developing in the open until full public launch when the code will become closed source.

 Copyright (C) 2012 Dan McGrady